duduk3/duduk3/README.md

 ### Hi there 👋

-I'm Eduardo, 44 years old, and I'm open for a new job.
+I'm Eduardo ank I'm a FullStack Developer.

-I like working on projects developing with react.
-I'm learning next and typescript too.
+I currently develop projects with React and Nodejs.
+I like Next and Typescript too.

 Here we go!!!
 You can see more about me on [Linkedin](https://www.linkedin.com/in/eduardo-a-ferreira/).